alibaba/spring-cloud-alibaba/Roadmap.md

 **RocketMQ**
 Apache RocketMQ™ is an open source distributed messaging and streaming data platform.

+**Fescar**
+A distributed transaction solution with high performance and ease of use for microservices architecture.

 **Alibaba Cloud Schedulerx**
 A distributed task scheduling product developed by Alibaba Middleware team.
 It supports both periodical tasks and tasks to be triggered at specified time points.